 GENDER-INCLUSIVE LANGUAGE.
-For academic discourse, spoken and written, the faculty expects students to use gender inclusive language for human beings.
-This is not actually relevant for this course, but it's an official college policy that the syllabus contain some sort of notice like this.
+The college requires the following statement to be included on all syllabi: For academic discourse, spoken and written, the faculty expects students to use gender inclusive language for human beings.

 OFFICE HOURS.
 I try to keep a balance: Stop by anytime, but prefer my scheduled office hours.
-Please note that my teaching schedule this semester prevents me from holding office hours on MWF afternoons.
-Also, any time my door is closed, it means I'm doing something uninterruptable, such as making an important phone call.
+Any time my door is closed, it means I'm doing something uninterruptible, such as making an important phone call.
 Do not bother knocking; instead, come back in a few minutes or send me an email.
+Be aware that this semester on MWF I teach three course, 12:45-4:20, so I will not be available during what is often a popular office-hour time.